makhosi6/verified/README.md

 **App Name:** Verified+

 **Description:**
+Ensure accurate identity verification for secure transactions and background checks with our easy-to-use app.
 Unlock a world of secure and convenient verification with Verified Plus, your trusted partner in identity authentication.
 Leveraging the power of government data, we bring you a cutting-edge solution to ensure the utmost security and reliability in identity verification.

 **Why us?**